Introducing Mastra CLI Actions for Claude Code, Cursor, and Codex

 mastra api score list

-Platform commands ship a project, manage environment variables, control the running instance, and diagnose failed deploys.
+CLI Actions also handle the ops side: ship projects, manage environment variables, control your running instance, and diagnose failed deploys.

 mastra studio deploy --yes